 Sara Blakely: Filling a Gap in the Market

 A former Disney World ride greeter and door-to-door fax machine salesperson, Sara Blakely boasts one of the most legendary stories in the business world and is now one of the world’s richest women.

 After her stints at menial jobs proved unsatisfying, 29-year-old Blakely started her own company with $5,000 and a dream to help people look better in their clothes.
 That dream would become a product called Spanx, which Blakely initially sold to a Neiman Marcus.
 Today, Blakely has a net worth of more than $1.1 billion.
 And she still owns 100% of her company.

 Some people get rich once, and a few people hit the jackpot twice.
 However, Elon Musk has started multiple successful companies in his lifetime.

 One of the co-founders of PayPal, Musk made his first fortune when the company was acquired by eBay.
 Not satisfied to retire, Musk became the founder of Tesla and SpaceX — now valued at $20 billion, according to Forbes — and played a key role in solar energy company SolarCity.
-Musk’s $19.4 billion net worth might be poised to soar even higher if his latest idea for a new transportation system — the Hyperloop — proves a success.
+Musk’s $18.1 billion net worth might be poised to soar even higher if his latest idea for a new transportation system — the Hyperloop — proves a success.
 However, his rise to riches hasn’t been a smooth road — in 2018 Musk stepped down as chairman of Tesla after making false claims that he was taking the company private, which got him in hot water with the SEC.

 Bill Gates: Reselling an Existing Product